 For press information contact: Laurie Harvey on 0114 225 2621 or email firstname.lastname@example.org

-Health researchers at Sheffield Hallam University have secured funding for...
+Sport and exercise scientists at Sheffield Hallam University have started...

 A team of Sheffield Hallam students is set to head to Silverstone today...